survivejs/webpack-book/manuscript/techniques/04_testing.md

 ![Jest](images/jest.png)

 Facebook’s [Jest](https://facebook.github.io/jest/) is an opinionated alternative that encapsulates functionality, including coverage and mocking, with minimal setup.
-It can capture snapshots of data making it useful for projects where you have the behavior you would like to record and retain.
+It can capture snapshots of data making it valuable for projects where you have the behavior you would like to record and retain.

 Jest tests follow [Jasmine](https://www.npmjs.com/package/jasmine) test framework semantics, and it supports Jasmine-style assertions out of the box.
 Especially the suite definition is close enough to Mocha so that our current test should work without any adjustments to the test code itself.
 Jest provides [jest-codemods](https://www.npmjs.com/package/jest-codemods) for migrating more complex projects to Jest semantics.